 You see, each of those women was an example of a worshiper/seeker.
 A worshiper/seeker was someone who was right with God as far as their revelation of Him had taken them.
 Such people did the best they could in obeying the limited spiritual light they had, but someone had to share the gospel of Christ with them if they were going to become all that God wanted them to be.

-As for Lydia, the Bible says that she worshiped God even before Paul and his group hit town (Acts 16:14).
+As for Lydia, the Bible says she worshiped God, and that was long before Paul and his group hit town (Acts 16:14).
 The capital “G” in the passage’s use of the word “God” clearly shows that she worshiped the true and living God (the God of Judaism, the God of the Old Testament).
 So, even though she was a Gentile, she had the right God.
 What she needed to hear was the story of how that God had left heaven, lived 33+ sinless years on the earth, died on a cross for the sins of the human race, and resurrected.